 Prior to any extraction, a nerve block providing 6-8 hours of local pain control will be administered.

-Frequently incisions in the adjacent gum tissue are utilized to create a flap and provide access to the tooth.
-Often bone that overlies each root is removed and the tooth is sectioned into individual roots.
+Frequently, incisions in the adjacent gum tissue are utilized to create a flap and provide access to the tooth.
+Often, bone that overlies each root is removed, and the tooth is sectioned into individual roots.
 The remaining tooth socket is flushed to remove any debris, and the surgery site is closed with absorbable sutures.

-Many pet owners are concerned that their pet will not be able to eat after a tooth (or teeth) has been extracted.
+Many pet owners are concerned their pet will not be able to eat after a tooth (or teeth) has been extracted.
 Chances are your pet was not using those painful teeth anyway!
-After the healing phase, most pets return to their typical eating and playing habits (many pets even eat better and play more after dental disease has been treated!!)
+After the healing phase, most pets return to their typical eating and playing habits (many pets even eat better and play more after dental disease has been treated!)

 Immediately following your pet's anesthesia event and/or surgery, they are moved to our recovery area where they are closely supervised by our medical team and supported while they wake up.
-Before pickup or transfer to an overnight clinic you will be provided:
+Before pickup or transfer to an overnight clinic, you will be provided:

-Sometimes these surgeries can be elected at the time of scheduling Oral health services due to previous veterinary recommendations.
+Sometimes these surgeries can be elected at the time of scheduling oral health services due to previous veterinary recommendations.
 However, in the event that Good Sam discovers surprise oral disease during the anesthetized oral assessment and recommends one or more of the following surgical treatment plans, we will reach out and ensure you have the option of electing or declining.